dell/csm-docs/content/docs/csidriver/installation/helm/isilon.md

 #### Installation example
-You can install CRDs and the default snapshot controller by running these following commands:
+You can install CRDs and the default snapshot controller by running these commands:
 ```bash
 git clone https://github.com/kubernetes-csi/external-snapshotter/
 cd ./external-snapshotter